laminas/laminas-mail/docs/book/message/attachments.md

 The following example creates a MIME message with three parts: text and HTML alternative versions of an email, and an image attachment.

+**Note:** The message part order is important for email clients to properly display the correct version of the content.
+For more information, refer to the quote below, from [section 7.2.3 The Multipart/alternative subtype of RFC 1341][multipart-content-type]:

+> In general, user agents that compose multipart/alternative entities should place the body parts in increasing order of preference, that is, with the preferred format last.
+For fancy text, the sending user agent should put the plainest format first and the richest format last.
+Receiving user agents should pick and display the last format they are capable of displaying.
+In the case where one of the alternatives is itself of type "multipart" and contains unrecognized sub-parts, the user agent may choose either to show that alternative, an earlier alternative, or both.
+>
+> NOTE: From an implementor's perspective, it might seem more sensible to reverse this ordering, and have the plainest alternative last.
+However, placing the plainest alternative first is the friendliest possible option when mutlipart/alternative entities are viewed using a non-MIME- compliant mail reader.
+While this approach does impose some burden on compliant mail readers, interoperability with older mail readers was deemed to be more important in this case.
+>
+> It may be the case that some user agents, if they can recognize more than one of the formats, will prefer to offer the user the choice of which format to view.
+This makes sense, for example, if mail includes both a nicely-formatted image version and an easily-edited text version.
+What is most critical, however, is that the user not automatically be shown multiple versions of the same data.
+Either the user should be shown the last recognized version or should explicitly be given the choice.

 ```php
 use Laminas\Mail\Message;